Onemind-Services-LLC/cloudmydc-docs/docs/netbox-hosting/netbox-plugins/netbox-cloud-pilot/Manage NetBox Settings.md

 :::danger Important Note

 - Ensure that at least one worker is running for the "default" queue before making changes.
-This is necessary because modifying settings will require a restart of all NetBox containers which is trigger in a background task.
+This is necessary because modifying settings will require a restart of all NetBox containers which is triggered in a background task
 - Avoid executing other actions on the environment during this process to prevent task failure.

 :::